 Declutter Your Home the KonMarie Way

-Sell or Give Away Books You've Outgrown or Never Read
+Sell or Give Away Books You Have Outgrown or Never Read

 Decluttering Means Making Effective Choices

 Most of us acquire material things as we go through life.
 They can be useful, like the set of pans your mom gave you when you first left home.
 They may be forgotten fashion items, like your favorite mini-skirt and platform shoes from the 1970s.
 Or they could be items that pull at your heart-strings when you look at them; the old photos of your grandparents and the simple drawings you did as a kid.
 You’ve hoarded all this paraphernalia over the years.
 Each time you move, you hide them in the attic or in a spare closet.
 And you never get around to unpacking them until the next time you need to move house.